No guts, No Glory

 Data and analytics will give sales representatives a deeper understanding of customer needs, the decision making phase and engagement level before a sales call.
 Managers will get a better understanding of winning sales strategies and opportunities.
 The quality of decisions about sales and account development, resourcing and staffing will improve.

 Marketing is Sales’ BFF

 B2B marketing, in fact, is early and mid-stage revenue management.
-Sales management should, therefore, work hand in hand with marketing to create a seamless end-to-end revenue process.
-The handover between marketing and sales during a customer journey is when data suggests that a suspect is becoming a prospect, and willing to interact with sales.
+Therefore, sales management should work hand in hand with marketing to create a seamless end-to-end revenue process.
+The handover between marketing and sales during a customer journey is when data suggests that a suspect is becoming a prospect and willing to interact with sales.

 Here is the sales transformation win-win formula: Customers are supported throughout the purchasing process and are also better equipped to ponder alternative solutions to his/her problem.
 Marketing will be able to account for the higher return on marketing investments.
 But the real hero will be sales – by just doing a hell of a better job.

 And the company will ultimately improve its performance.